- Print

 The security roles in the Config Server and Developer category:

-Control access to areas of the Lasernet Config web app.
-For example, access to the Users and Groups page of the web app, and access to the Grab tab in the Edit Environment window.
+Control access to areas of Manage (and the Lasernet Config web app).
+For example, access to the User Management area of Manage, and access to the Grab area in an environment’s properties pane.

 Control access to areas of the Lasernet Developer application.
 For example, access to the Scripts and Modifiers areas of Lasernet Developer.